 11. Polvorón – Almond Shortbread (Andalusia)

-One of the most traditional Christmas sweets in Spain are polvorones which consist of a shortbread made of almond and lard.
+One of the most traditional Christmas sweets in Spain is polvorones which consist of a shortbread made of almond and lard.
 At the beginning of November, you will find them in supermarkets and pastry shops.

 This type of shortbread originated somewhere in Andalusia, although many people think it was in Estepa (Seville) or Antequera (Malaga).